 The Company completed a short core drilling program in November 2014 to obtain additional materials for metallurgical testing, as well as geotechnical analysis, geochemistry and geology.
-2 core holes were drilled at each the Jumbo and Grey Eagle resource areas providing material from all of the different mineralization types in both areas.
+Two core holes were drilled at each the Jumbo and Grey Eagle resource areas providing material from all of the different ore types in both areas.
+This material was utilized in the bucket and full sized (2-metre high) column tests described above.